studio-mizutama/Smooth/README.md

 ```

 # To contributors
-We are looking for contributors to help us.
+We are looking for contributors to help project.
 <!--
 We are preparing rewards for those who help.